 Vegetarian Gyros with Grilled Vegetables

 This is a great 2-night recipe.
 Grill lots of summer veggies the first night and use the leftovers for a quick gyro dinner the next.
+You could use a variety of vegetables.
+In the summer I usually opt for zucchini, which takes over my garden, eggplant, and bell peppers.

 - 1/2 cup tzitziki sauce or hummus for vegan